Why the LASIK Industry Trolls Refs & Umpires

-“Big LASIK” is consistently going viral and getting good publicity from tongue-in-check tweets mocking officials.
-Expect it to continue.
+LASIK keeps going viral – and getting good publicity – by mocking officials.

 By Craig Moskowitz, MD

 Another blown call.
-Another viral tweet (X?).
+Another viral tweet.
 Another LASIK offer.

 It’s part joke, part image rehabilitation strategy.

-From the perspective of a New Yorker and sports fan… or for anyone who has ever berated an official for being “blind” after missing a call… the social media posts write themselves.
+From the perspective of a New Yorker and a sports fan (Go Blue!)… or for anyone who has ever berated an official after hurting your team by blowing a pivotal call… these jokes/tweets write themselves.

 But from the perspective as an ophthalmologist and independent vision correction specialist, this is just another cynical page from the LASIK industry playbook.

-Over the past year, LASIK.com’s X Profile has launched an aggressive and HIGHLY visible marketing blitz, turning every major blown call in professional sports into an opportunity to promote LASIK across the country.
-NFL refs were offered free LASIK after a viral roughing-the-passer controversy.
-MLB umpires were targeted next – including a missed strike call that triggered a full-page newspaper ad and a cascade of tweets.
+Over the past year, LASIK.com’s X Profile has launched an aggressive and HIGHLY visible marketing blitz, turning every controversial officiating moment in professional sports into an opportunity to promote LASIK.
+NFL refs came first – they were offered free LASIK after a viral roughing-the-passer controversy.
+MLB umpires came next – including a missed strike call that triggered a full-page newspaper ad and a cascade of tweets.
 Throughout the season, LASIK.com has consistently inserted itself into national sports conversations, live-tweeting commentary during primetime games and encouraging fans to nominate officials for corrective surgery.

-Some tweets reached over 2 million views, and just about every major media outlets including Sports Illustrated, Bleacher Report, NBC, CBS, Fox, Yahoo Sports, Vice, and LA Times have amplified the messaging.
-Fans have also chimed in, nominating referees through hashtags like #BetterCalls.
-The result?
-An enormous amount of earned media coverage.
+Some tweets reached over 2 million views, and just about every major media outlet (including Sports Illustrated, Bleacher Report, NBC, CBS, Fox, Yahoo Sports, Vice, and the LA Times) have amplified this messaging.

-It’s not just a one-off stunt.
+This isn’t a one-off stunt, either.
 It’s a full-blown brand image rehabilitation strategy for LASIK surgery, and it’s generating millions of impressions each time.

 “Better Vision.
 Better Calls.
 Still literally offering all NFL refs free LASIK.”